Spindle Point Primary School

 Child Protection Strategy Meeting and Conferences

-- Members of school staff will attend strategy meetings and conferences when required and will provide information about children and families.
+☑ Members of school staff will attend strategy meetings and conferences when required and will provide information about children and families.
 This information will be shared with parents beforehand if possible.
-School will keep confidential child protection records separately from a pupil’s academic and other school records.
+The school will keep confidential child protection records separately from a pupil’s academic and other school records.

 If parents have concerns about the safety or wellbeing of their child, they should contact: